LBILLOU/DecisionTree/README.md

     |
     |    Decision Tree creation in progress...
     |    Time to create Decision Tree : 0:00:48.427337
+    |    Decision tree created from 'iris.csv'
+    |    Target variable is 'species'
     |
     |
     |    #   #  #####  #    #  ####    #####  ####   #####  #####